dvera/riskreport/index.md

 ## Introduction

-Laboratory tests can be overwhelming.
-A lack of interpretive context and patient understanding can often eclipse the significance of critical health results.
-Clinicians face challenges integrating rapidly expanding medical evidence with clinical practice, creating a research-to-practice gap impeding optimal care.
-The Voloridge Health (VH) Biomarker Reference Guide is intended as an aid for understanding and evaluating laboratory test results and their impact on current health within six health domains, including longevity.
-This guide contains Voloridge Modeled Range (VMR) values for biomarkers and age-related illnesses, to provide clarity when reviewing test results.
+Blood test results can be overwhelming.
+You are often presented with significant information, yet not enough to truly understand what is important.
+Voloridge Health (VH) created this guide as a resource to help individuals and their care providers interpret lab test data.
+The guide contains ranges of values for biomarkers and age-related diseases.
+These ranges aim to provide clarity when reviewing blood test results.

-The six health domains were selected based on their impact on aging and overall health and wellness.
-Although Voloridge Health models for additional health domains and outcomes, this version of the Biomarker Reference Guide explores the cardiovascular, kidney, metabolic, brain, inflammation, and longevity domains.
+This guide explores six common age-associated, disease-related outcomes related to cardiac, kidney, metabolic, brain, inflammation, and longevity health domains.
+The VH team chose these outcomes based on the prevalence and individual impacts on aging and overall wellness.

 Patients should seek advice from a qualified healthcare professional with any questions regarding diagnosis, cure, treatment, mitigation, prevention of disease, medical conditions, or impairment in health.
 The VH Biomarker Reference Guide does not account for all important factors linked to health and therefore cannot rule out the presence or absence of disease or other medical conditions.